pvlib/twoaxistracking/docs/source/index.md

 Note, in the photovoltaics community, two-axis trackers are also commonly referred to as dual-axis trackers (DAT).

+## Limitations
+The package has been designed primarily with concentrating technologies in mind.
+As these technologies rely on an optical concentrator, they require accurate tracking (e.g., backtracking is not an option).
+The underlying methodology, therefore, assumes that the reference collector and its neighbors are always oriented normal to the sun; hence, there is no way to provide an actual tracker position that differs from the solar position.
+Additionally, the calculation of the shaded fraction only considers direct normal irradiance (DNI), as diffuse irradiance cannot be concentrated.

 ## Contributing
 Contributions to the repository, e.g., bug fixes, feature request are more than welcome!